 It was mentioned first in writing in 1121.
 According to this document, the area was owned by the Atyusz Clan.
 During the first part of the 13th century, Szigliget was in the hand of Bán (Duke) Ogyz of the Atyusz Clan, then it became the property of a Greek man, Comes Kalian of Zala County.
 When he died, King Béla IV took back the land and gave it to his son, Prince István in 1259 along with the domains in Zala County.
 However, a year later it was given to the monks of Pannonhalma Abbey.

 Lengyel Gáspár, the next captain, made further fortifications on Szigliget.
-He had also boats built on his own expenses to counter the Turkish attacks on the lake.
+He had also boats built at his own expense to counter the Ottoman Turkish attacks on the lake.
 He had asked for 400-500 peasants to build the new harbor in 1647.
 He was given 200 men by Lord Zrínyi Miklós aka Nikola Zrinski to be able to complete its construction.

 During the War of Independence of Prince Rákóczi Ferenc, the Kuruc (rebel) armies no longer used the castle, it gradually collapsed, and its stones were scattered to the constructions of the local population.
-The remaining walls were reinforced in 1931, 1953, and 1965-66.
+The remaining walls were reinforced in 1931, 1953, and 1965-66, then in 2020.

 If you like my writings, please feel free to support me with a coffee here: